Jun 11, 2020

 On life, death, and pain

 Coverage is proud to publish columns featuring the important perspectives of Black women physicians who belong to the Diva Docs network in Greater Boston.
-Today, Dr. Sharma Joseph, an anesthesiologist and critical care physician at Tufts Medical Center, shares her thoughts with Dr. Philomena Asante, leader of Diva Docs Boston.
+Today, Dr. Sharma Joseph, an anesthesiologist and critical care physician at Tufts Medical Center, shares her thoughts with Dr. Philomena Asante, leader of Diva Docs Boston and creator of the Diva Docs column series for Coverage.

 When I was growing up, I had a real curiosity and desire to understand what it was my mother did when she left our home for her 12-hour nursing shift, wearing her hospital uniform.
 She eagerly shared stories of the patients for whom she cared, those she lost, and the wisdom imparted by those given a second chance at life.
 What I understood was that she carried heavy responsibility when she stepped into the transplant unit, often as the nurse in charge.
 Her work affected lives, and she was deeply passionate and fulfilled by it.
 I wanted that fulfilment too.